ThePeeps191/Blooket-Collection/Answers/README.md

 # Log Answers in Console
-Copy the code from https://raw.githubusercontent.com/glixzzy/Blooket-Collection/main/Answers/answer.js and paste it into the console (press CRTL + SHIFT + J to open console)
+Copy the code from https://raw.githubusercontent.com/glixzzy/Blooket-Collection/main/Answers/answer.js and paste it into the console (press CRTL + SHIFT + J to open console) __Don't close out the console cause the answers will be logged in there__

 # Answer UI
 Copy the code from https://raw.githubusercontent.com/glixzzy/Blooket-Collection/main/Answers/answerUI.js and paste it into the console (press CRTL + SHIFT + J to open console)